 plt.hist(x, bins=nbins, density=True) plt.title('1D histogram') plt.xlabel('Data') plt.ylabel('Probability');

-Similarly, we can make a 2D histrogram by generating a second random array and using
+Similarly, we can make a 2-D histogram, by first generating a second 1-D array, and then calling

 y = np.random.normal(size=npts) plt.hist2d(x, y, bins=nbins);

 Matplotlib also has the capability to plot pie charts, by way of

 plt.pie.
 The most basic implementation uses a 1-D array of wedge ‘sizes’ (i.e., percent values), as shown below:

 Typically, you’ll see examples where all of the values in the array

 x will sum to 100, but the data values provided to

 plt.pie do not necessarily have to add up to 100.
 The sum of the numbers provided will be normalized to 1, and the individual values will thereby be converted to percentages, regardless of the actual sum of the values.
 If this behavior is unwanted or unneeded, you can set

 normalize=False, and the sum of the values of x is less than 1, then a partial pie chart is plotted.
 If the values sum to larger than 1, a